alfi-teachs/DOC-LAB-7-PYTHON-PROJECT/README.md

 -p 5000:5000 → connect container port to your PC

---name mypython → container name
+--name py-cont  → container name

 pythonapp → image name you created with docker build